parthian-sterlet/sitega/README.md

 1. path to files with foreground and background sequences
 2. file with foreground sequences
 3. file with background sequences
-4. int maximal length of LPD (default value 6)
+4. int maximal length of one LPD (default value 6)
-5. int motif_len = length of motif (integer value respecting to a tested length L, this value is selected by the bootstrap crossvaliation test, see the previous paragraph)
+5. int length of motif (integer value respecting to a tested length L, this value is selected by the bootstrap crossvaliation test, see the previous paragraph)
 6. int size = the number of LPDs (a value is estimated in the bootstrap crossvaliation test, see the previous paragraph)

 ## Set threshold for a model